5 AI Pet Cameras With Treat Dispensers Every Anxious Dog Owner Needs

 Who should get this:

-- Anyone who hates monthly subscriptions (me)
+- Anyone allergic to monthly fees (me)

-- Dogs who stay in a fixed area when stressed
+- Dogs who are stationary when stressed

 Skip it if:

-- You want the most advanced AI detection (Furbo’s better)
+- You want top-tier AI detection

-- You prefer cloud storage for video history
+- You want cloud storage for evidence

 4. Furbo Mini — Best for Small Spaces & Travel ($59-$99)